raphaelhoudouin/raphaelhoudouin/README.md

 - 📚 **Reading**: Diving into books, particularly exploring works on Civil Rights such as:
   - *The Souls of Black Folk* by W.E.B.
 Du Bois
   - *Eyes Off the Prize* by Carol Anderson
-  - *Between the World and Me* by Ta-Nehisi Coates
 - 🌍 **Travel**: Visiting new places to learn about different cultures and experiences.
 - 🏃‍♂️ **Running**: Enjoying the outdoors and staying fit through running.
 - 🏊‍♂️ **Swimming**: Relaxing and keeping active in the water.